cloudify-cosmo/cloudify-stage/widgets/deploymentsView/README.md

     The counts and statuses in those columns are based on **all** child deployments (it does not matter whether they are directly or indirectly attached to the main deployment).
+8. You can also add additional columns which would display values of labels

 ### Sorting deployments